-Governor Roy Cooper has announced the entire state of North Carolina will remain in Phase 3 through Friday, Nov.
-13, at the earliest.
+Governor Roy Cooper has announced the entire state of North Carolina will remain paused in Phase 3 through Friday, Dec.
+11, at the earliest.
 The indoor mass gathering limit is 10 people, and face coverings will now be required indoors if there are non-household members present, regardless of the distance away.

-The at-risk population is still safer at home under Phase 3, and face coverings are still required at all times while in public, both indoors and outdoors, when unable to maintain a 6-foot distance from others.
+The at-risk population is still safer at home under Phase 3, and face coverings continue to be required in public outdoor settings if unable to maintain 6 feet of distance with non-household members.
 This requirement includes all employees and customers of retail businesses, restaurants and personal care businesses.
-Exceptions include people with medical conditions, children under 5, and people who are walking or exercising outside (although masks are still encouraged, depending on the strenuousness of the activity).
+Exceptions include people with medical conditions, children under 5, and people who are walking or exercising alone outside (although masks are still encouraged, depending on the strenuousness of the activity).

 Phase 3 allows restaurants, museums, aquariums, animal parks and swimming pools to remain open with limited capacity.
 Bars, large and small outdoor venues, and entertainment venues such as theaters and amusement parks can remain open with limited capacity.
-Gatherings are still generally limited to no more than 25 people indoors and 50 people outdoors.
+Gatherings are generally limited to no more than 10 people indoors and 50 people outdoors.

 More information about local restaurant resources specific to North Carolina destinations can be found via their local tourism organization, which can be found here.
 Visit Count On Me NC to see a list of businesses – restaurants, lodging, attractions and others – that have completed the Count On Me NC training, as these businesses are making a concerted effort to help keep everyone safe and healthy.
 As a guest, you can take your own pledge, too, to show you’re doing your part.

 For more information on North Carolina relating to coronavirus, visitors can go to the website for the North Carolina Department of Health and Human Services and the Centers for Disease Control and Prevention.